 In the pre-workshop survey, several of the energy company marketing managers (from different companies) indicated that they wanted to know how to differentiate their energy brand so that they could charge a price premium over the competition in what is largely a commodity category.
 At the beginning of class, I recounted the pre-workshop request and indicated that I could help them differentiate their brands but that each company would have to choose a different approach to brand differentiation for it to work.

-I use a specific exercise in my educational workshops to prove that commodities can be differentiated.
-I create a team competition to brand water, the primary component of the earth’s surface, our bodies and almost every other living thing on this planet.
+We use a specific exercise in our educational workshops to prove that commodities can be differentiated.
+We create a team competition to brand water, the primary component of the earth’s surface, our bodies and almost every other living thing on this planet.
 This is as close as it gets to branding a pure commodity.
-I ask the teams to determine the target customer, brand position, brand story, advertising campaign and packaging, pricing and distribution strategies, among other marketing elements.
+We ask the teams to determine the target customer, brand position, brand story, advertising campaign and packaging, pricing and distribution strategies, among other marketing elements.

 Over the years, some very good new business concepts emerged from these workshops.
 In fact, I wouldn’t be surprised if some of them have been turned into thriving profitable businesses by now.